corsairmarks/serpentoid_portraits_revisited/mod/README.md

     * Apply new mono-gender portrait rules
     * Apply some pop strata rules to the portraits as well
     * Add clothing selector rules based on jobs
+    * Serpentoid traits are now restricted to the Serpentoid species class, as intended by the original author, as well as Reptilians

 ## Source Code